 Standing seam panels can be manufactured from a coated G-90 (galvanized) steel, Galvalume Steel (better quality than G-90 steel), bare and painted aluminum, zinc, copper, titanium, and stainless steel.

-If you live near a coastal area, it is a good idea to opt for an aluminum standing seam roof in order to prevent any corrosion and rusting risks arising from the relatively high concentration of salt in coastal and marine environments.
+If you live near a coastal area, it is a good idea to opt for an aluminum standing seam roof to prevent any corrosion and rusting risks that can arise from the relatively high concentration of salt spray in the coastal and marine environments.

 Two Types of Standing Seam: